Proffesorgreen/kida-s-repo/README.md

-This is my first repository i created in GDSC study session
+This is my repository i created in GDSC study session